Spec 001 — Registration¶

 §Re-registration of a different function — collision warning |

-Machine guards and actions are NOT registry kinds — they are machine-local declarations inside each create-machine-handler spec's :guards / :actions maps; hot-reload flows through the enclosing machine's :event slot |
+Machine guards and actions are NOT registry kinds — they are machine-local declarations inside each make-machine-handler spec's :guards / :actions maps; hot-reload flows through the enclosing machine's :event slot |

 §Canonical ownership boundaries, §Registry model — the canonical kind keyword set |